hashicorp/vault/website/source/docs/enterprise/namespaces/index.html.md

 They have separate login paths and support creating and managing data isolated to their namespace.
 This data includes the following:

-- Secret Engine Mounts
+- Secret Engines
+- Auth Methods
 - Policies
 - Identities (Entities, Groups)
 - Tokens

-Namespaces can also be configured to inherit all of this data from a higher *parent* namespace.
-This simplifies the deployment of new namespaces, and can be combined with sentinel policies to prescribe organization-wide infosec policies on tenants.

 Rather than rely on Vault system admins, namespaces can be managed by delegated admins who can be prescribed administration rights for their namespace.
 These delegated admins can also create their own child namespaces, thereby prescribing admin rights on a subordinate group of delegate admins.

+Child namespaces can share policies from their parent namespaces.
+For example, a child namespace may refer to parent identities (entities and groups) when writing policies that function only within that child namespace.
+Similarly, a parent namespace can have policies asserted on child identities.

 ## Setup and Best Practices